Antigua Guatemala’s colonial show pony is a riot of gorgeous cobblestoned streetscapes, crumbling ruins and noble churches.

 Copán Just over the border in Honduras, this site hosts some of the finest carvings and stonework in the region.

-Chajul Step back in time and experience life as it has been lived for hundreds of years in this intensely traditional town.
+Chajul Step back in time and experience life as it has been lived for hundreds of years in this very traditional town.

-Laguna Magdalena Take a two-day horseback ride with Unicornio Azul out to this turquoise lagoon nestled in the Cuchamatanes mountain range.
+Laguna Magdalena Saddle up your horse with Unicornio Azul to visit this turquoise lagoon nestled in the Cuchamatanes mountain range.

 San Mateo Ixtatán Up near the Mexican border, this cute village is surrounded by spectacular scenery.